emporous/community/docs/design.md

 #### OCI Reference types

-Referrers are required to employ a tag schema to specify associations in the `subject` field, as per the [OCI Referrers API spec](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers).
-An index manifest answer is produced in response to an API request for the referrer.
+Referring artifacts specify associations in the `subject` field , as per the [OCI Referrers API spec](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers).
-When developing supporting artifacts for an artifact that would only ever refer to one artifact as the parent, this kind of approach may be used.
+When developing supporting artifacts that would only ever refer to one artifact as the parent, this kind of approach may be used.

 ##### Example Use Case